STORIS/mvom/website/docs/01 - Introduction/03 - Setup and Configuration.md

    - The BASIC source requires the case insensitive compilation flag (`-i`).
 MVOM recommends compiling with the cross-reference flag (`-d`) and the overwrite flag (`-o`) as well.
 The full recommendation is to set the compile options to `-i -d -o`.
 4. **Source Code**

-   - The MVOM distributable downloaded from `npmjs` includes the BASIC source code.
+   - The MVOM distributable downloaded from [npm](https://www.npmjs.com/) includes the BASIC source code.
 To ensure you get the proper version of the code, we suggest opening the file from `node_modules/mvom/unibasic/entry.mvb` and copying and pasting the contents of that file into the source code text area.

    For MVOM release `2.0.0-alpha.6`, the source code is: